ToryOstr/weather-app/README.md

 ├── .eslintrc.cjs
 ├── package.json
 ├── package-lock.json
 └── API.js # This file containe api-keys.
-It added to gitignore rules
+It is added to gitignore rules

 ```

+## HOW DOES IT WORK ?
+### index.jsx
+There is import the React, the ReactDOM, the component App and a css default style in the index.jsx file.
+The index.jsx creates the root element and renders the app into the it.

+### App.jsx
+The background of the App is a looped short video.

+The component App imports 3 containers :
+- Header
+- Main
+- Footer

+The component App uses an useState hook to save a search data, when that passes from a component MainContainer.
+When component App gets search data, it makes an API call to the openweather services and passes a response back to the component MainContainer

+### Header.jsx
+The component Header consists of components Logo and FormatDate.

+#### Logo.jsx
-I used [frame-motion](https://www.npmjs.com/package/framer-motion?activeTab=readme) library to build animanion in a component Logo.
+The component Logo uses a [frame-motion library](https://www.npmjs.com/package/framer-motion?activeTab=readme) to build an animanion in the component.

+#### FormatDate.jsx
+This component gets a timestamp  as a prop and converts it into a human-readable format.
+This component is used in the  components Header and a WeatherCard.